 - Broken bones or problems after joint replacement surgeries.

-Some people also consider long-term care when they are planning their future or when they have concerns about their future health or their ability to live independently.
+You may also consider long-term care when you are planning your future or when you have concerns about your future health or your ability to live on your own.

 What are the types of long-term care?

 There are several types of long-term care.
 Each provides different levels of care, assistance, and services.
 The quality and costs of care and services vary widely.
 Your community may not have all of these options.

 Community-based services can help you remain independent.
 These include meals at home, transportation, housework, help with shopping, and adult day care.
 These services are generally coordinated by a local organization.

 Specific services may include help with using the bathroom, taking medicines, and checking blood pressure and weight.
 They may offer care for dementia.